1. What the regulation says

 | v1 | 2026-05-19 | Verivius (sample) | Initial sample template. |

-| v1.1 | 2026-06-01 | Verivius (sample) | Added verbatim Schedule 3 paragraphs 1 to 9 alongside the Regulation 19 quote in Section 1; expanded Section 2 plain British summary with the eight Schedule 3 items enumerated; expanded Section 4 roles to name the HR or recruitment lead and the staff notification obligations; rewrote Section 5 procedure as a 10-step Schedule 3 evidence-gathering flow tied to the assurance calendar; expanded Section 8 record-keeping with the standard six-year retention reference and the Commission-request-at-inspection note. |
+| v1.1 | 2026-06-01 | Verivius (sample) | Added verbatim Schedule 3 paragraphs 1 to 9 alongside the Regulation 19 quote; enumerated the eight Schedule 3 items in the summary; named the HR or recruitment lead; built the 10-step Schedule 3 evidence-gathering flow tied to the assurance calendar; added the six-year retention reference and the Commission-request-at-inspection note. |

-This sample policy template was issued by Verivius as part of the Mock Inspection design partner onboarding pack.
+This sample policy template was issued by Verivius.
 It is a template, not a substitute for legal advice or the tenant's own policy-development process.
-Where this template and the live regulation diverge, the live regulation wins.
+Where this template and live law or regulator guidance diverge, the live source wins.